edwardEvans094/blarity/README.md

 ### Features

 * 3 user roles: Creator, Deligator, Normal User
-* Normal user can donate for project with any tokens, any where
+* Normal user can donate for project with any tokens, any where.
+We are using Kyber.Network protocol, wrapped in our contract.
 * Creator can make request fund to smart contract
 * Deligator can vote to release fund to supplier
 * Creator can claim fund to suplier